mongodb/docs/source/advanced-usage.rst

 the dashboard; preview the charts to be added to the dashboard; and submit these changes to the dashboards.

-TODO-RYAN the chart selectors and the "test regexp," "preview," and "submit" are not particularly distinct (to me.)

 You can add and remove charts to these dashbaords manually.
 You may also add additional charts using the "advanced create dashboard" functionality in the future by specifying an existing dashboard in the first field.

-TODO-RYAN it seems like the advanced create page is really an "'advanced' add charts to dashboard,"

 User Management
 ---------------